mindy-zheng/Spotify-Re-Wrapped/README.md

 # Spotify-Re-Wrapped
 Spotify Wrapped is my favorite feature Spotify has to offer.
 It allows me to reminisce different parts of the year.
-The only downside is anticipating the playlist at the very end of the year.
+The only downside is anticipating this feature at the VERY end of the year.
 With this application, I utilized Python to fetch my listener profile data and sort the songs in respective time-ranges.

-Due to the fact that the API linked only allows a limited amount of users to use their authentication system, email me and I'll grant you access if you'd like a trial.
+Due to the fact that the API linked is purely my data, this serves a personal project and can only be used with my data.
 Here's the website: https://myspotifyrewrapped.glide.page/dl/d0a5f4

 Here are some pictures from my end-product: